 Overall, we found that our trait-based interaction models can transfer knowledge relatively well given enough phylogenetic and environmental similarities between systems.
 They are useful for producing initial expectations even in contrasting ecosystems and for future communities.
 This, and other recent research (Brose et al., 2006; Caron et al., 2022; Laigle et al., 2018), suggests there are fundamental trait-based constraints on trophic interactions that are generalizable to some extent.
-Food web variation thus result from species traits rather than the ‘match’ between a predator and its prey, which has interesting ties to the broader question of how traits vary between regions and along gradients (Gravel et al., 2016).
+Food web variation thus results from species traits rather than the ‘match’ between a predator and its prey, which has interesting ties to the broader question of how traits vary between regions and along gradients (Gravel et al., 2016).
 Future research could better link subfields within trait-based ecology for a comprehensive understanding of how species traits and network structure relate to their environment and enable trait-matching approach to inform restoration and re-wilding initiatives on the choice of appropriate species to re-establish former links and potentially ecosystem functions related to these interactions.

 References